 The company makes many of its own products, but outsources some manufacturing as well.

 Hong Kong-based Lenovo serves customers in more than 160 countries.
 Its three biggest markets, the Americas, China, and Europe, together for about 85% of sales.
 The Asia/Pacific region generates the rest.

 Lenovo has operations in more than 60 countries across the globe.
-It has operations hubs in Beijing, Paris, and North Carolina, and a marketing hub in Bangalore, India.
+It has operational hubs in Beijing, Paris, and North Carolina, and a marketing hub in Bangalore, India.
 It also has major research centers in Yokohama, Japan, and in China in Beijing, Shanghai, and Shenzhen.
-Aiming to boost sales growth, Lenovo in 2013 began producing PCs in Raleigh, North Carolina at a new assembly plant.
-As part of this effort, the company is devoting more investment dollars to domestic manufacturing.
+It makes products at plants in China, Singapore, India, Japan, Brazil, Switzerland, and the US.

 Mergers and Acquisitions

 In the last two years Lenovo has made acquisitions to beef up its hardware offerings and support expansion in select markets.
-In January 2014 it agreed to pay more than $5 billion to acquire two new major product lines.
-First it announced plans to buy IBM's low-end x86 server business for $2.3 billion.
-The business includes System x, BladeCenter, and Flex System blade servers and switches, x86-based Flex integrated systems, NeXtScale and iDataPlex servers and associated software, blade networking, and customer service operations.
-The 7,500 employees who work for IBM are expected to be transferred to Lenovo.
-The acquisition frees up IBM to focus on its cloud computing business.
+In 2014 it paid more than $5 billion to acquire two new major product lines.
+First it bought IBM's low-end x86 server business for $2.3 billion.